codemagic-ci-cd/white-label-demo-project/README.md

 ## Overview of white labeling with Codemagic

-When you white-label your app with Codemagic, you don't have to create a separate workflow for each client, one abstract workflow to build them all, and using RESTful API requests you can specify the client you want to white-label your app for.
+When you white-label your app with Codemagic you can use a single workflow to build different versions of your app.
+Each build is started with the Codemagic REST API which allows you to provide the unique variables required for each version.

 To get an overview of how you can white-label your mobile apps with Codemagic, please refer to the overview provided in the documentation [here](https://docs.codemagic.io/knowledge-white-label/white-label-apps-overview/).